aaronm7n/Messenger_App/README.md

 Draw the overview use case diagram, and define brief use case description for each use case.

 ### Use Case Description

--An unregistered user will be able to register and become a registered user but will not be able to send or receive messages while unregistered.
+- An unregistered user will be able to register and become a registered user but will not be able to send or receive messages while unregistered.

--Once a user is registered they will be able to login, logout, send, and receive messages.
+- Once a user is registered they will be able to login, logout, send, and receive messages.

 ### Overview diagram

+_(Coming Soon)_

 ## System Design

+_(Coming Soon)_

 ### Use-Case Realization